aawotund/Handling-the-interference-effects-of-gelatin-capsule-composition-and-excipient-concentration-on-dete/README.md

-# Handling the interference effects of gelatin capsule composition and excipient concentration on detection of substandard and falsified pharmaceuticals with near-IR spectroscopy
+# Mitigating gelatin capsule impact on detection of substandard and falsified pharmaceuticals with near-IR spectroscopy

 ```